yurygarcia26/Wavelets_Costa_Rica/README.md

 ## Reproduce Results

+All data are available in the folder Data

 The folder *Wavelet_Coherence* has all the scripts to reproduce the heatmaps in the paper.

 8.clustering.R : Allows the clustering analysis and ploting the trees.